opentaps/open-climate-investing/book/Introduction.md

 let the main economy, with its corporations and financial markets, continue as they are.

 "The Social Responsibility of Business is to Increase its Profits," says the great Milton Friedman in his [1970 essay](http://websites.umich.edu/~thecore/doc/Friedman.pdf), who then goes on to argue that corporate executives who take on social responsibility "becomes in effect a public employee, a civil servant, even though he remains in name an employee of a private enterprise.
 On grounds of political principle, it is intolerable that such civil servants--insofar as their actions in the name of social responsibility are real and not just window-dressing--should be selected as they are now.
 If they are to be civil servants, then they must be elected through a political process."
-Ah, to live in the idealized world of the economists.
-What would happen to real societies when the only guardians of social responsibility are the civil servants toiling in our underfunded and creaky bureaucracies?
-And what will happen, in the age of social media, to companies who are tone deaf to the demands of the larger society?
+Ah, life in the ivory tower of the economist.
+I wonder if Milton Friedman ever tried to get a building permit?

 But I digress:  I will show you that climate is a real financial, investment risk.
 It is not a political, moral, or social issue.
 Even if businesses and investors should not impose their views of "doing good" for the society, as [Warren Buffett apparently said](https://www.forbes.com/sites/michaelchavez/2020/01/16/is-buffet-wrong-about-companies-doing-good/?sh=2d384bfa76c3), we must all be careful to protect our investments from the effects of climate change.